Feeling Aimless + Lost?

 But it doesn't change the fact that it's certainly not fun.
 In fact, it's just plain hard.
 Instead of feeling inspired, you feel tired.
 You just don't have that thing that's calling to you, and that can feel unsettling.

 Have you guessed that the inspiration for this topic comes to me right now because I'm there in that aimless place?
 If there's one thing you can count on from me it's that I speak from experience, not from a place of having conquered or mastered anything.
-I'm in it, just like we all are.
+I'm in it, trying to pound things into place, just like we all are.

 And what I know from years of experience with this aimless stage is that you can't conquer it, because it's actually part of the creative process.